rl-institut/WAM/doc/getting_started.rst

 Additional setups:

 - *settings.py* can setup additional parameters for projects *settings.py*.
-If your app requires the use of java packages, you should list them in the settings.py of your app (not the settings.py file form wam core) in the following way
+If your app requires the use of additional packages, you should list them in the settings.py of your app (not the settings.py file form wam core) in the following way

 .. code:: python

-    INSTALLED_APP = ['js_package1', 'js_package2']
+    INSTALLED_APP = ['package1', 'package2']

 Then, wam core will manage the packages' installation and avoid duplicate installations between the different apps.